TheMadDodger/Glory/README.md

 Run the luncher/hub by running GloriousLauncher.

 Run the runtime by running RuntimeTestApplication, make sure to package the Sponza demo through the editor before running this.

+Glory currently only builds on Windows, I am working on a cross platform build system for Linux.

 ## License